Skip to Content

 • Your joint income tax returns

-• Employment records for both of your
+• Employment records for both of you

 • Financial records for all bank accounts, loans, credit cards, and other types of debt